LeoManzini/mockbank-microservices/README.md

 # mockbank-microservices
-Repo to hold a mock bank and his respectives microservices
+Repo to hold a mock bank and his respective microservices